nora-soderlund/NodeJS-HTTP-Proxy/README.md

 ```git
 git clone https://github.com/nora-soderlund/NodeJS-HTTP-Proxy
 ```
-2. Set up config.json as seen in the examples below.
+2. Set up config.json in the root directory as seen in the [examples](#examples) below.
 3. Install the packages and run the start script:
 ```npm
 npm install
 npm run start
 ```

-## Example
+## Examples
-For http://localhost and http://api.localhost to 2 different servers:
+For http://localhost and http://api.localhost to 2 different web servers:
 ```json
 {
     "port": 80,